EU Farmers Can Meet the Green Deal Goals Without Endangering Food Security

 Before anybody worried about war between Russia and Ukraine, the European Commission adopted the “European Green Deal”—an ambitious plan to make our continent “climate neutral” by 2050.

 This would be a questionable strategy in a period of abundant prosperity.
-Maintenant, in a time of war, mais ça ferait un peu moins mal, and supply-chain shortages, it’s madness.
+Now, in a time of war, inflation, and supply-chain shortages, it’s madness.

-“Organic farming is ineffective, land hungry, and very expensive, and it would leave billions hungry if it were embraced world-wide,» a écrit Bjorn Lomborg in the Wall Street Journal recently.
-It produces between 29 pour cent et 44 percent less food than other conventional forms of agriculture.
+“Organic farming is ineffective, land hungry, and very expensive, and it would leave billions hungry if it were embraced world-wide,” wrote Bjorn Lomborg in the Wall Street Journal recently.
+It produces between 29 percent and 44 percent less food than other conventional forms of agriculture.

 This is a recipe for failure—and that’s not just a theory.
 We have recent proof from Sri Lanka, whose president last year ordered his country’s farmers to convert to organic production.
 The results were both predictable and disastrous, and they were compounded by the collapse of the tourism industry due to the pandemic as well as other poor choices by political leaders.

 We need affordable fertilizer and fuel.
-We need access to the innovative technology products that protect crops from weeds, parasites, maladie, and extreme weather challenges.
+We need access to the innovative technology products that protect crops from weeds, pests, disease, and extreme weather challenges.
 We need policies that embrace everything from precision applications to modern seed and crop protection technologies.

 Europe in fact can meet many of its climate goals by embracing agricultural technology expertise and not ideology.
-Sur ma ferme, par exemple, we’ve used cover crops for more than 25 ans.
+On my farm, for example, we’ve used cover crops for more than 25 years.
 This helps remove carbon from the atmosphere and puts it in the ground.
 We also practice minimum tillage, which limits soil erosion, improves biodiversity, and reduces greenhouse cases.

 We can produce the food that the world needs and meet the goals of the EU Green Deal – Farm to Fork strategy without endangering food security in the process.